 Father Carpenter is one of the busiest coffee and brunch spots in Berlin.
-This little gem of a cafe is tucked at the corner of a courtyard hidden in an alley way where people are basically lured in with the scent of sweet lemon poppy seed muffins.
+This little gem of a cafe is tucked at the corner of a courtyard hidden in an alleyway where people are basically lured in with the scent of sweet lemon poppy seed muffins.
 And yes, the muffin tastes amazing!
 What tastes even better is their avocado sandwich (seriously, have seen a more photogenic avocado sandwich ever!?).

-This hidden oasis has the friendliest British and French staff (we hand an endless chat about their hometown, accents and my lack of ‘aye’ lol), great food and scenery.
+This hidden oasis has the friendliest British and French staff (we hand an endless chat about their hometown, accents, and my lack of ‘aye’ lol), great food, and scenery.

 Neni is a trendy restaurant located at the top of the popular Bikini Berlin Hotel and offers a spectacular view of the Berlin Zoo (no admission required).
 The decor perfectly reflects the food they serve – organic, fresh, and eclectic.
 Everything they serve on the menu reflects the four brothers, and owners, philosophy – meals are to be served on a large table surrounded by people close to you, there is an openness and raw nature to their food, and everything that comes out of the kitchen was inspired by their love for food.
 If you are looking for a perfect combination of Arabian, Israeli and European cuisine (and the tastiest falafel you will ever have), Neni is a must!

-We ordered their summer omakase (chef’s menu) which is an 8-course tasting menu and every item they served us was mind blowing amazing.
-My favorite was their miso glazed black cod (buttery and moist), chilled lobster, and sesame ice cream!
+We ordered their summer omakase (chef’s menu) which is an 8-course tasting menu and every item they served us was mind-blowing amazing.
+My favorite was their miso-glazed black cod (buttery and moist), chilled lobster, and sesame ice cream!

 I’m starting to sense that hidden gems are very common in Berlin and this one takes the crown jewel.
 If you followed my adventures in Berlin, you will remember this place was extremely difficult to find and it involved going down a dark alley that was incredibly scary!
-It came spider webs, abandoned carts and storage spaces that were long forgotten.
+It came spider webs, abandoned carts, and storage spaces that were long forgotten.

-At the end of the alley we were greeted with a wooden chandelier (their landmark to let their patrons know that they are at the right place) and found the entrance to a beautiful bar with a staircase that leads you to a minimalist decorated interior.
+At the end of the alley, we were greeted with a wooden chandelier (their landmark to let their patrons know that they are at the right place) and found the entrance to a beautiful bar with a staircase that leads you to a minimalist decorated interior.
 Cookies Cream is one of the few vegetarian restaurants I have visited and it is the best I have EVER had the pleasure to dine at.
 Everything they served was amazing and each plate or bowl they presented tasted better and better (a rare treat!).
 Writing this post, I am instantly craving their mushroom ravioli, meatloaf made out of eggplant, and their fish roe that’s actually made of seaweed!

 Another item I fell in love with was that they offered their guests non-alcoholic drink pairing (teetotalers rejoice!).

-– Accomodations –
+– Accommodations –

 For accommodations, we stayed in the heart of Berlin at Hotel Zoo Berlin.
 This elegant hotel is located in a prime location (right in the Kurfurstendamn shopping center) and I fell head over heels in love with their fun art decor, large rooms, and how quiet it was late at night even though they had a party going on every night we were there (we arrived in the city during Berlin Fashion Week).

 Hotel Zoo Berlin has a cute little courtyard, mostly for their smoking guests, that I took advantage of a few times to give my feet a break from all the walking we did around the city.
-I already mentioned that the hotel has a rooftop bar that is the it place to hangout in the city, but they also have a beautiful restaurant that we sadly didn’t get a chance to dine at because they were booked solid for fashion week event and weddings.
+I already mentioned that the hotel has a rooftop bar that is it place to hang out in the city, but they also have a beautiful restaurant that we sadly didn’t get a chance to dine at because they were booked solid for a fashion week event and weddings.
 We did make a quick stop at their bar for a quick drink while I went over some photos I took in the city.